go-outside-labs/story-protocol-takehome/literature_review/README.md

 This work is divided into the following:

 * **I. Theoretical Background**:
-    - We briefly introduce what a PIR protocol is, its potential applications, and key concepts such as Homomorphic Encryption and Learning with Errors (LWE).
+    - We briefly introduce a PIR protocol, its potential applications, and key concepts such as Homomorphic Encryption and Learning with Errors (LWE).
 This brief overview summarizes four general PIR sources cited at the end of this document.
 <br>

 * **II.
 Main Paper**: